Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Introduction

-More recently, as \emph{stochastic} simulation has become more prominent, so has the interest in the emulation of stochastic computer simulators, for example, \citet{Astfalck19, Rocchetta2018, Boys2018}.
-There are a variety of approaches to (GP based) emulation of stochastic computer models; see \citet{Baker2020} for a recent overview.
-One desirable feature of many of these emulators is that they give us not only a mean response but also a quantification of both types of uncertainty in the simulators; the \emph{extrinsic} (epistemic) uncertainty which quantifies our (lack of) knowledge in mean simulator output, and the \emph{intrinsic} (aleatory) uncertainty, that is, the simulator's level of noise at any tried or untried input.
+There are a variety of approaches to emulation of stochastic computer models; see \citet{Baker2020} for a recent overview.
+A desirable feature of these emulators is that they give a mean response and a quantification of both types of uncertainty in the simulators; the epistemic uncertainty quantifies our uncertainty about mean simulator output, and the aleatory uncertainty quantifies the simulator's level of noise at any tried or untried input.
+Many Gaussian process (GP) based emulation approaches for stochastic problems rely on large levels of replication, which is appropriate when a sufficiently large computing budget is available for training data; see \citet{Henderson09,Akenman2010,Plumlee2014} or \citet{Andrianakis2017}.
+Athena can take up a prohibitive amount of time for a single accurate run, thus such levels of replication would make emulation of the Athena model infeasible.